AT&T anticipates pending WarnerMedia-Discovery deal to close by mid-2022 - NewsBreak

 AT&T anticipates pending WarnerMedia-Discovery deal to close by mid-2022

-Sept 14 (Reuters) - Telecoms company AT&T said it anticipates that the pending deal to combine WarnerMedia’s media assets with Discovery Inc will close by the middle of 2022.
+Sept 14 (Reuters) - Telecoms company AT&T (T.N) said it anticipates that the pending deal to combine WarnerMedia's media assets with Discovery Inc (DISCA.O) will close by the middle of 2022.

 AT&T is in the process of unwinding its expensive media investments to focus on its original business of providing phone and internet services.